nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Clearing the friends and games lists : `clear`

-Clears the all friends and games from gitGud.
+Clears all friends and games from gitGud.

 Format: `clear`